checkly/headless-recorder/README.md

 Headless recorder is a Chrome extension that records your browser interactions and generates a [Puppeteer](http://pptr.dev/) or [Playwright](https://playwright.dev/) script.
 Install it from the [Chrome Webstore](https://chrome.google.com/webstore/detail/puppeteer-recorder/djeegiggegleadkkbgopoonhjimgehda) to get started!

-Don't forget to check out our sister project [theheadless.dev](https://theheadless.dev/), the open source knowledge base for Puppeteer and Playwright.

 This project builds on existing open source projects (see [Credits](#-credits)) but adds extensibility, configurability and a smoother UI.
-For more information, please see our [documentation](https://www.checklyhq.com/docs/headless-recorder/).
+For more information, please check our [documentation](https://www.checklyhq.com/docs/headless-recorder/).

+> 🤔 Do you want to learn more about Puppeteer and Playwright?
+Check our open [Headless Guides](https://www.checklyhq.com/learn/headless/)
+>

 <br>